JoaoVictorCabraldeMelo/Java-Work/README.md

  #### Verify

- If you have JRE or JDK so you wont get problems running this commands above but with you dont so i recommend installing it :
+ If you have JRE or JDK so you wont get problems running this commands above with, but if you dont so i recommend installing it :

  - http://www.oracle.com/technetwork/java/javase/downloads/index.html